Ever notice what a minefield of project management acronyms we are expected to negotiate our way through on a daily basis?

 the poor receiver by this entanglement of characters?

-In the interests of not wanting to leave you in acronym wilderness here’s a little cheat sheet to wind your way through the convoluted maze:
+In the interests of not wanting to leave you in acronym wilderness here’s a little cheat sheet to wind your way through the convoluted maze of project management acronyms:

 ||APM Group – Examination institute which accredits training and consulting organizations, and manages certification schemes for products like PRINCE2, MSP, P3O, MoP etc